-Ecotourism in Africa is big business.
+Ecotourism in Africa is a big business.
 Each year safari operators, vendors, and lodges assess how they can continue to improve sustainability.
 It’s likely one of the few industries that value the environment.
 As the concern over global warming only increases it’s a relief to find an industry that strives to find eco-friendly solutions.

 Ecotourism in Africa extends beyond installing solar systems and reducing waste but has grown to include community development.
 Local communities benefit from employment, infrastructure, and education that includes an emphasis on resource management.

 If you’ve followed our blog for a while you know we have a love for safaris and the environment.
 It makes sense for lodges in Africa to focus on preservation and conservation as it is their primary tourist appeal.
 It’s also a natural fit for a lodge in the middle of a desert or the bush to use solar power as they are miles away from any grid and often have to be self-sufficient.

 We’ve stayed in countless lodges and every time we find a new business that is making clear green initiatives we are all smiles.
-Throw on your safari clothes, safari hat, boots, pack your bag and get prepared for the trip of a lifetime.
-In no particular order, we wanted to share some of our favorite eco lodges we’ve stayed in during our travels.
+In no particular order, we wanted to share some of our favorite eco-lodges we’ve stayed in during our travels.

 Here is what we look for in a good ecolodge: